icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 >drag coefficient (Cd) was used as an index of similitude by quantitatively indicating how much the shape or ice surface changed.

-It found that calculated leading edge freezing fraction corresponds to Cd measured with an ice shape, in a complex way.
+It found that calculated leading edge freezing fraction corresponds to Cd measured with an ice shape, in a complex way, with ice shapes having a calculated leading edge freezing fraction of about 0.3 having the highest drag coefficient.

 ![AEDC-TR-87-23 Figure 8](images/aedc_tr_87_23/Figure 8.png)